JohnnySun/rncn/noc.md

 #### Email NOC: noc@rncn.net
 ##  Are you already a customer?
-If you are interested in peering and transit with us, please simply contact us to initiate the process.
+If you are interested in peering or transit with us, please simply contact us to initiate the process.
 #### Email peering: peering@rncn.net

 ## Want to file a malicious activity report?